Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; A Simple Honcho Primer.md

 Still, when interacting with an AI app, there's a sense that it *should* be getting to know us.
 In fact, we're often surprised when we realize it's not learning about us over time.
 And probably annoyed at having to start over.

-Think about personalization here as more like the experience of close human companionship or white glove services than the attention hacking mechanisms of TikTok.
-There's [[ARCHIVED; Announcing Honcho's Private Beta#^xb6ef1|enormous potenial]] for more positive-sum use of user data and for aligning AI applications more closely with user needs and preferences[^2].
+Think about personalization here as more like the experience of close human companionship or white-glove services than the attention-hacking mechanisms of TikTok.
+There's [[ARCHIVED; Announcing Honcho's Private Beta#^xb6ef1|enormous potential]] for more positive-sum use of user data and for aligning AI applications more closely with user needs and preferences[^2].

-## How to Use Honcho
+# How to Use Honcho
 ^cd2d3c
 Honcho is first and foremost a **storage** framework.
 Think of it like an open source version of the OpenAI Assistants API.
 User `sessions` store both user and AI generated `messages` as well as any intermediate inferences you might want to store as `metamessages`:

 ```python